A note on p-adic Simpson correspondence: Introduction

-In general we ask the following conjecture: \begin{conjecture}[Descending] The geometric sublocal system in Theorem 1.2 descends to a $\bZ_p$-\'etale subrepresentation

-Consequently, $\bW$ is a de Rham representation. \end{conjecture} The conjecture for descending is divided into two parts: \begin{itemize} \item[i).]
-The $\mathcal{O}_{\bC_p}-$geometric subrepresentation in Theorem 1.2 descends to an $\mathcal{O}_{\bC_p}$-sub \'etale representation
+\begin{corollary} If $\bL$ is geometrically absolutely irreducible and $(E,\theta)_{\bL}^{\mO\bB_{\rm dR}}$ is nontrivial, then $\bL$ is a de Rham representation. \end{corollary} \begin{rmk} The result in Theorem~\ref{thm:subRep} and Corollary~\ref{cor:001} holds for $\overline{\bQ}_p$-local system, which can be reduced to the $\bZ_p$-local system case by descending the coefficient field and choosing a lattice in this descent. \end{rmk}

-\item[ii).]
-The coefficient of $\bW_{\mathcal{O}_{\bC_p}}$ can be reduced to $\bZ_p.$ \end{itemize} In Section~\ref{sec:subrep} we propose an approach to the first part, which relies on a $p$-adic analogue of Simpson's $\bC^*$-action on Higgs bundles in Section~\ref{sec:C^*}.
-The action of Galois group $\text{Gal}(\bar k/k)$ on $X_{\bar k}$ induces a natural action on the category of generalized representations.
-By carefully checking the construction of Faltings' Simpson correspondence one finds that the corresponding action on the category of Higgs bundles can be basically described as the usual Galois action on a Higgs bundle $(E,\theta\cdot\xi)$ over $\bar k$ composed with an extra action on $\xi^{-1}.$ Consequently, we show that a generalized representation corresponding to a graded Higgs bundle over $k$ is $\text{Gal}(\bar k/k)$-invariant and conversely, a Higgs bundle corresponding to a Galois-invariant generalized representation is of a nilpotent Higgs field. \begin{theorem} A rank-2 generalized representation is $\text{Gal}(\bar k/k)$-invariant if and only if the corresponding Higgs bundle is graded and defined over $k$ up to an isomorphism. \end{theorem} We believe Theorem 1.7 holds true for representations of any rank. \begin{conjecture} A generalized representation is $\text{Gal}(\bar k/k)$-invariant if and only if the corresponding Higgs bundle is graded and defined over $k$ up to an isomorphism. \end{conjecture}
+The action of Galois group $\Gal(\bark/k)$ on $\frakX_{\bark}$ induces a natural action on the category of generalized representations.
+In Section~\ref{sec:C^*}, by carefully checking the construction of Faltings' $p$-adic Simpson correspondence one finds that the corresponding action on the category of Higgs bundles can be basically described as the usual Galois action on the category of usual Higgs bundles with the action of the Higgs field twisted by a $1$-cocycle induced the element $\xi\in B_{dR}^+$. \begin{theorem}[Theorem~\ref{thm:rk2}] The following statements hold. \begin{itemize} \item[i).]
+A generalized representation corresponding to a graded Higgs bundle over $k$ is $\Gal(\bark/k)$-invariant and conversely, a Higgs bundle corresponding to a Galois-invariant generalized representation is nilpotent. \item[ii).]
+A rank-$2$ generalized representation is $\Gal(\bark/k)$-invariant if and only if the corresponding Higgs bundle is graded and defined over $k$ up to an isomorphism. \end{itemize} \end{theorem} We believe that ii) in Theorem~\ref{Thm:rank2} holds for representations of any rank. \begin{conjecture}[Conjecture~\ref{conj:galHiggs}] A generalized representation is $\Gal(\bark/k)$-invariant if and only if the corresponding Higgs bundle is graded and defined over $k$ up to an isomorphism. \end{conjecture}